 How to Limit Exposure to Constructive Dismissal Claims

 There are a number of things that can occur in an employment relationship that will give an employee a right to claim constructive dismissal.
 Successful constructive dismissal claims can be costly for companies, particularly in the case of employees who have long service with the company or who are in senior management or executive roles.
-Companies have to pay employees who have been constructively dismissed the same amount of compensation they would pay to an employee who was fired without cause.

-Here are suggestions for strategies that will reduce the likelihood of an employee succeeding with a constructive dismissal claim:
+Here are some suggestions for strategies that will reduce the likelihood of an employee succeeding with a constructive dismissal claim:

 - Make sure all offer letters and employment agreements contain language that expressly allows for changes to the employee’s roles and responsibilities

 - Give as much notice as possible before implementing a change